ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-api-code-generation-journey.md

 `swagger-cli bundle <file>`

-validate is used to validate the contents of an OpenAPI YAML file performing some checks against the OpenAPI specification.
+*validate* is used to validate the contents of an OpenAPI YAML file performing some checks against the OpenAPI specification.

-bundle* is used to combine together a set of OpenAPI YAML files which are linked by $ref parameters into a single JSON file. $ref parameters are great because they allow you to use composition in your data models, as well as letting you break down your API descriptions into multiple files for a more maintainable codebase.
+*bundle* is used to combine together a set of OpenAPI YAML files which are linked by `$ref` parameters into a single JSON file. `$ref` parameters are great because they allow you to use composition in your data models, as well as letting you break down your API descriptions into multiple files for a more maintainable codebase.
 It’s useful to combine your definitions together when you want to distribute a single file defining your APIs, or for use in other tools which don’t fully support the OpenAPI specification.

+On BIP platform, further investigation needs to happen if there is a need to of this tool to support breaking down the service specification YAML using common mappings from framework and common schemas.
+Data Services team must define these requirements and identify the common schemas to be defined.

 ### swagger code generator

 Swagger Codegen is driven by SmartBear Software.
 Swagger Codegen can simplify your build process by generating server stubs and client SDKs for any API, defined with the OpenAPI (formerly known as Swagger) specification, so the team can focus better on API’s implementation and adoption.

-In 2018, William Cheng, top contributor to Swagger Codegen, informed about a big change for the swagger community.
-William and other top contributors (40+) of Swagger Codegen have decided to fork the project to maintain a community-driven version called "OpenAPI Generator", which supports both OpenAPI spec v2 and v3.

 The founding members felt that Swagger Codegen 3.0.0 was diverging too much from the philosophy of Swagger Codegen 2.x.
-The founding members wanted a more rapid release cycle (weekly patch release, monthly minor release) so users do not need to wait for several months to get a stable release.
+The founding members wanted a more rapid release cycle (weekly patch release, monthly minor release), so users do not need to wait for several months to get a stable release.
 Having a community-driven version allows for innovation, reliability, and a roadmap owned by the community.
 OpenAPI Generator is a fork of swagger-codegen between version 2.3.1 and 2.4.0.

+In 2018, William Cheng, top contributor to Swagger Codegen, informed about a big change for the swagger community.
+William and other top contributors (40+) of Swagger Codegen have decided to fork the project to maintain a community-driven version called "OpenAPI Generator", which supports both OpenAPI spec v2 and v3.

+To summarize, BIP framework team recommends NOT to use this code generator and instead use OpenAPI code generator, details for which are mentioned in the next section.

 ### openapi code generator